 That’s why today it’s so important to hear the story of the courageous veterans who refused to stay silent about the horror and futility of war.

-Thanks to the support of so many people, we’ve been able to complete most of our filming.
-And we’ve captured some very powerful footage.
+Thanks to the support of so many people, we’ve been able to complete our filming and most of our editing.

-But now we need to raise money to pay for editing and post-production.
+Now we need to raise money to pay for archival film and photo licenses and the final stages of post-production.
 You can make a tax-deductible contribution here.

 Contact